Minnesota Lt. Gov. Tina Smith appointed to Franken's Senate seat

-Minnesota Democratic Lt.
-Gov. Tina Smith will fill the Senate seat being vacated by Sen. Al Franken, who announced his resignation last week amid sexual misconduct allegations.
+Minnesota Lt.
+Gov. Tina Smith, a Democrat, will fill the Senate seat being vacated by Sen. Al Franken, who announced his resignation last week amid sexual misconduct allegations.

-Minnesota Gov. Mark Dayton, a Democrat, said in a statement he’d appointed Smith to serve a one-year term in the Senate that will end in January 2019, in accordance with his state’s laws.
-A special election for the seat will be held on Nov.
-6, 2018, allowing state voters to elect a replacement who would then serve out the remainder of Franken’s term, which runs through January 2021.
+The state's governor, Mark Dayton, also a Democrat, said in a statement he’d appointed Smith to serve a one-year term in the Senate, ending in January 2019, in accordance with state law.
+A special election will be held on Nov.
+6, 2018, with the winner serving out the remainder of Franken’s term, which runs through January 2021.

-At a press conference later Wednesday morning, Smith said she would run for the seat in the November 2018 special election.
+At a news conference later Wednesday morning, Smith said she would run for the seat in the November 2018 special election.

 In his announcement, Dayton praised Smith as a “person of the highest integrity and ability.”